-- (1) Armand Marciano, the sole trustee and principal beneficiary of the selling stockholder, joined Guess? two months after our inception in 1981 and served as our Senior Executive Vice President from November 1992 until April 2003.
-Mr. Marciano served as our Secretary from 1983 to August 1997, as our Executive Vice President from July 1988 to 1992, and as our Assistant Secretary since August 1997.
-Mr. Marciano served as a member of our board of directors from 1983 until his resignation as a director in December 2001. - (2) Includes 5,050,492 shares of common stock beneficially owned by Armand Marciano as follows: 5,045,492 shares held indirectly as sole trustee of the Armand Marciano Gift Trust, dated February 20, 1986; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Anastasia; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Francesca; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Dominique; and 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Julien.
-Mr. Marciano is registering for sale hereunder 4,645,492 shares held under the Armand Marciano Trust, dated February 20, 1986, with respect to which he has sole voting and dispositive power.
-Mr. Marciano has also agreed to sell the remaining 400,000 shares of common stock held by the Armand Marciano Trust to Mr. Paul Marciano, our Co-Chairman and Co-Chief Executive Officer, in a private resale. - (3) The selling stockholder may offer shares under this prospectus from time to time and may elect to sell none, some or all of the shares available for sale hereunder.
-As a result, we cannot estimate how many shares of our common stock Mr. Marciano will hold after completion of this offering.
-For purposes of this table, however, we have assumed that Mr. Marciano sells all of his stock available for sale hereunder and also sells 400,000 shares to Mr. Paul Marciano as described in footnote (2). - Less than one percent.
+- (1) Armand Marciano joined Guess? two months after our inception in 1981 and served as our Senior Executive Vice President from November 1992 until April 2003.
+Mr. Marciano served as our Secretary from 1983 to August 1997, as our Executive Vice President from July 1988 to 1992, and as our Assistant Secretary from August 1997 until April 2003.
+Mr. Marciano served as a member of our board of directors from 1983 until his resignation as a director in December 2001. - (2) Includes 4,319,492 shares of common stock beneficially owned by Armand Marciano as follows: 4,314,492 shares held indirectly as sole trustee and principal beneficiary of the Armand Marciano Trust, dated February 20, 1986; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Anastasia; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Francesca; 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Dominique; and 1,000 shares held indirectly as sole trustee of the Armand Marciano Gift Trust-Julien.
+Mr. Marciano is registering for sale hereunder 4,314,492 shares held under the Armand Marciano Trust, dated February 20, 1986, with respect to which he has sole voting and dispositive power. - (3) Jack Rimokh is the President and sole owner of Signal Products, Inc., our handbag licensee and one of our five largest licensees. - (4) Each selling stockholder may offer shares under this prospectus from time to time and may elect to sell none, some or all of the shares available for sale hereunder.
+As a result, we cannot estimate how many shares of our common stock each stockholder will hold after completion of this offering.
+For purposes of this table, however, we have assumed that each stockholder sells all of his shares available for sale hereunder. - Less than one percent.